Why do people feed wildlife?

 Providing food for wild animals can get an you an up close, intimate viewing experience that might not be possible under normal conditions.
 For some it allows them to connect with nature and develop an appreciation for wildlife.
 People may speak of developing "meaningful relationships" with the animals--but does this come at a cost?
 It can be dangerous to feed wildlife--for that animal and sometimes for people as well.

-Many folks don't realize that feeding dear can have unintended consequences.
+Many folks don't realize that feeding deer in particular can have unintended consequences.
 Negative effects can manifest themselves in several ways.
-Human residences are often within close proximity to one other and connected by busy roads that have traffic.
-Deer will accumulate in high densities next to these roads where the households are feeding them.
+Human residences are often within close proximity to one other and are connected by busy roads that have vehicle traffic.
+Deer will accumulate in high densities next to these locations and form routine movement patterns based on the feeding stations.
 The animals being fed can lose fear of people which makes them more susceptible to hunting pressures.
 They may additionally become accustomed to unnatural and potentially unhealthy food sources (popular example: corn).
+Feeding stations may also inadvertently spread pathogens and aid in the proliferation of diseases such as brain worm.
 Collisions of vehicles with fed deer in particular are very dangerous to people, to the deer, and to the scavengers who feed on their carcass next to the busy road.
 I live in northern Minnesota and have had two notable deer collisions within the lat year.
 In certain instances there is nothing the vehicle operator can do to avoid the animal.